-Sonia, an 8-year-old girl, "blanks out" for a few seconds and sometimes stops dancing for 10 to 20 seconds during her ballet lessons.
+Sonia, a 6-year-old girl, "blanks out" for a few seconds and sometimes stops dancing for 10 seconds during her ballet lessons.
 Her teacher calls her name, but Sonia doesn't seem to hear her.
 She usually blinks a few times and her eyes may roll up a bit, but with the short seizures she just stares.
 Then she is right back where she left off in her dance routine.
 Some days she has more than 50 of these spells.

 - Seizures are usually staring spells during which the child is not aware or responsive.

-- Each seizure lasts about 10 seconds and ends abruptly.
+- Each seizure lasts about 10 to 20 seconds and ends abruptly.

-- These types of seizures account for 2 to 8 percent of people with epilepsy.
+- These types of seizures account for 1 to 4 out of 50 people with epilepsy (2 to 8%).

 What is it like?

 Childhood absence epilepsy (CAE) is an epilepsy syndrome with absence seizures that begin in young children.
 Absence seizures look like staring spells during which the child is not aware or responsive.
 The child's eyes may roll up briefly or the eyes may blink.
 Some children have repetitive movements like mouth chewing.
 Each seizure lasts about 10 seconds and ends abruptly.
 The child resumes normal activity right after the seizure.
 They often are not even aware that a seizure happened.

 - A child may have one or many (up to 100) absence seizures a day.